tact-lang/tact-by-example/README.md

 2. The terminal output is located in `src/routes/(examples)/+layout.svelte` file.
 3. Run `npm run tact-build` to compile the Tact code you just added.

+### About the Examples Order

+1. Check the order in the `src/routes/(examples)/examples.json` file.
+2. The `id` determines the sequence of the examples in the app.

 ### Running the project

 Once you've run `npm install` start a development server: